kappanjoe/Inky-Frame-Task-List/README.md

         ```
         deactivate
         ```
-     5. Run the `flyctl launch` command to create your unique `fly.toml` file, linking the app to your Fly.io account
+     5. Run the `% flyctl launch` command to create your unique `fly.toml` file, linking the app to your Fly.io account
         - **App Name**: I left mine default, but you can pick anything unique
         - **Organization**: Personal
         - **Region**: Pick the closest one for you